Close Menu

 “We are working very closely with Southwestern Public Health to make sure we can open them safely and looking at all of the rules we will possibly put in place.”

-Get breaking National news
+Get daily National news

-“This will bring in tourists, but the biggest problem is a lot of residents are worried about what else it will bring in.”
+“This will bring in tourists, but the biggest problem is a lot of the residents are worried about what else it will bring in.”

 GT’s On The Beach in Port Stanley getting ready to open for Ontario’s Phase 2 reopening.
 June 11, 2020.
 Sawyer Bogdan /